GNOME/gobject-introspection/docs/website/tools/g-ir-scanner.rst

     header files.
 You need to pass to the scanner all the directories you'd normally pass to the compiler when using the specified source files.

+--c-include=C_INCLUDES
+    Headers which should be included in C programs.
+This option can be specified multiple times to include more than one header.

 -n, --namespace=NAME
     The namespace name.
 This name should be capitalized, eg the first letter should be upper case.
 Examples: Gtk, Clutter, WebKit.